triton-inference-server/model_navigator/examples/06_optimize_and_serve_model_on_triton/README.md

 # Triton Inference Server Linear model deployment

-This example show how to optimize simple linear model and deploy it to Triton Inference Server.
+This example, shows how to optimize a simple linear model and deploy it to Triton Inference Server.

 ## Requirements